Thinking outside the box: Police use of social media to catch criminals

 Suspects can be tracked down through a variety of special techniques and tools, all legally obtained and used

-This feature is part of our new PoliceOne Digital Edition, a quarterly supplement to PoliceOne.com that brings a sharpened focus to some of the most challenging topics facing police chiefs and police officers everywhere.
-To read all of the articles included in the Winter 2016 issue, click here.
+This feature is part of our PoliceOne Digital Edition, a quarterly supplement to PoliceOne.com that brings a sharpened focus to some of the most challenging topics facing police chiefs and police officers everywhere.
+To read all of the articles included in this issue, click here.